This setup is available for Account owners and Controllers. Xero users don't have to create a custom export as their payments are pushed to Xero.

 Select the software you wish to use

-From there, you have to decide which software you would like to use for your template.
+From the "Accounting" tab, you have to decide which software you would like to use for your template.
 Here are all the available bases we provide:

 Once a template is selected, the popup shows a preview of the export structure.
 Click on Continue to move on to the next steps.